Silverpop/mobile-connector-sdk-android/README.md

 share certain components the SDK divides the interaction with each module into separate components namely UBFManager and XMLAPIManager.

+## Getting Started
+The first thing you will want to do is contact your Relationship Manager at Silverpop and ask for the "Silverpop Mobile Connector".
+They will assist in getting your Engage account provisioned for Universal Behaviors -- the new flexible event tracking system that is the backbone of tracked mobile app behaviors.

+Next, you can follow the instructions in this readme file, or as an additional offer, we've put together a short 10 minute tutorial that will walk you through the download, installation, and configuration process to get your app up and running.
+[Click here](https://kb.silverpop.com/kb/engage/Silverpop_Mobile_Connector_-_***NEW***/Video_Tutorial%3A_Up_and_Running_in_10_mins!) to watch that video tutorial within our KnowledgeBase.

 ## Integrating Application with EngageSDK

 ### Installing SDK